Happyr/developer.happyr.com/_posts/2021-09-06-performance-test-bref-runtime-component.md

 So what do these results really say?
 I do not expect that all applications will run 50% faster with the Runtime component.
-But it is safe to assume that most application will do at least 2-3 ms better.
+But it is safe to assume that most applications will do at least 2-3 ms better.

 There is however one major difference.
 The Bref FPM uses PHP-FPM to manage the PHP threads and make sure that everything is clean when a new HTTP requests comes